Emergency eye wash manufacturers

 If you have a combination shower and eye wash then you need to know the simultaneous use and the minimum flow rate requirements.

-Testing requirements and how to stay compliant are now major consideration.
+Testing requirements and how to stay compliant are now major considerations.

 However, in its revised ANSI Z358.1 2014 compliance standard, ANSI clarified the definition of the word “tepid” ” to be in the range of 60 degrees F to below 100 degrees F.